 What Is Manufacturing Overhead?

-Although glue may be necessary to produce a good, it is not feasible to count exactly how much glue is used for each good and to determine the cost of that glue.
+Although glue may be necessary to produce a good, it isn’t feasible for you to count exactly how much glue is used for each good and to determine the cost of that glue.
 The same concept relates to labour.
-It is not feasible to track each minute of work for a good from a production supervisor, manager, or quality inspector.
-Other examples of manufacturing overhead.
+It’s not feasible for you to track each minute of work for a good from a production supervisor, manager, or quality inspector.
+Other examples of manufacturing overhead include:

 Selecting Cost Drivers

 You can allocate overhead in any way you choose based on the underlying calculation driver.
 In the example above, you need to allocate $1,000 across two goods.
 If one product takes up 70% of the warehouse, the square footage can allocate the costs at $700 for one good and $300 for the other.
 If one product produces 90% of the finished goods quantity, the costs are allocated $900 to $100.
 If you choose to allocate evenly to each item, the allocation is $500 for each one.
 With the method chosen above, the dollar amount assigned to each item changes based on the cost driver.

 Why does it matter if you assign a product $900 or $500 of the costs in the example above?
 One important aspect relates to your balance sheet.
 All manufacturing overhead items are classified on the balance sheet in a general asset account.
 As you assign these costs, they’re transferred to a specific asset account for each item.
 This inventory balance is important to your report, as this is the valuation of the goods available for sale.
 Anything not sold remains on your balance sheet.
 If you assign $900 to a product that doesn’t sell, $900 stays on the balance sheet.
 If you only assign $700 to a product that doesn’t sell, this means the balance sheet reports $200 less inventory simply because of the costs assigned to the good.

 Impact of Overhead Allocation on an Income Statement